- How does one become a Cal State East Bay student?

 - After a student has sent all application materials and fees, they may check the status of their Cal State East Bay application at https://my.csueastbay.edu.

-- Cal State East Bay corresponds with applicants by mail and by e-mail, so it is important to make sure information on the application is complete and accurate.
+- Cal State East Bay corresponds with applicants by mail and by e-mail, so it is important to make sure contact information on the application is complete and accurate.

 - The bachelor's degree major in Nursing also requires a departmental application.
 If an applicant wants to pursue a major in nursing, they should see the Nursing chapter for special admission requirements.